“Why have a Facebook Page for Business?”

-Is it a total waste of your time, a distraction, a gimmick for the Marketing set?
+Is it a total waste of time, a distraction, or a gimmick for the Marketing set?
 Let us help you with these 30+ tips on how to use Facebook in your business.

 Who is Facebook for Business for?

 Can you identify your audience?
-How do you connect?
+How do you connect with others?
 Is a social media channel like Facebook an option?
 Facebook for Business makes it easier for your Facebook page to generate traffic from the right consumers.
 Targeting is critical, otherwise, you end up advertising to the wrong crowd.
 In order for your page to excel, you should identify the necessary steps needed to connect with your audience, create a plan, give someone the responsibility to manage the plan, and then review performance regularly, so that you can continually tweak the plan.
-Before you post anything, do a bit of research to see what other people, bigger companies, in your business are doing on Facebook, to help give you some ideas for design and layout to make you look good.
-(Not too much time on research, get that page up ASAP).
-Facebook ads work, but you may have to do some work too.
-Stick with it, A/B test until you get it right.
+Before you post anything, do research to see what others, bigger companies, in your business are doing on Facebook to give you ideas for design and layout and make your page look good.
+If you have something to promote, Facebook for Business can do wonders for you.

 Facebook Tips to make it perform well for you

 1. Create most of the content on your website first, and then post link it on Facebook.